Botox Cosmetic in Auckland

 Botox is now the world's most popular cosmetic procedure, with millions of treatments performed safely each year.

 For something as important as your face, it's vital to choose a skilled and experienced Botox practitioner who will achieve the very best results that Botox can provide.
-Whether it is frown lines, crows feet or one of the many other areas that Botox is useful for, you are certainly in good hands at Palm Clinic.
+Whether it is frown lines, crows feet or one of the many other areas that Botox is useful for, you are certainly in good hands at Palm Clinic in Auckland.
 Dr John Barrett was one of the first in the country to offer Botox, and Dr Sarah Hart trains other doctors in New Zealand and internationally in advanced Botox techniques.
 Expertise in facial anatomy is extremely important for the best Botox results without side effects.

 If you're thinking about Botox, talk to the team at Palm Clinic.
 We can achieve the kind of results that will help you look and feel your best, at any age.